 Jack Ma believed it was important to maintain a pleasant work environment.
 Not long after he starts ‘Taobao’, which was similar to eBay.
 One of the things that stands out, is that he makes his team do handstands during breaks to keep their energy level up.

-In 2005 Yahoo invests a billion dollars in Alibaba in exchange for 40 percent of the shares.
-That turned out to be a win for both Yahoo and the company, as the shares are now word 10 billion dollars.
+In 2005, Yahoo invests a billion dollars in Alibaba in exchange for 40 percent of the shares.
+That turned out to be a win for both Yahoo and the company, as the shares are now worth 10 billion dollars.

-To Bloomberg Jack Ma once said that he knew Alibaba had become a success when a client offered to pay his restaurant check.
+To Bloomberg, Jack Ma once said that he knew Alibaba had become a success when a client offered to pay his restaurant check.
 ‘I’m one of your clients of the Alibaba group, and I’ve made a lot of money.
 And I know you haven’t gotten anything out of it,’ said the client.
 ‘I’ll pay the check for you.’
+He also said that he believes that the world should focus more on small businesses, as he thinks they will will the power from the giants.

 Alibaba became one of the most valuable technology firms in the world after getting the full $ 25 billion in the largest share offering ever in the financial history of the US.

-Ma was the executive chair of the Alibaba Group, a holding company with nine large subsidiaries: Alibaba.com, Taobao Marketplace, Tmall, eTao, Alibaba Cloud Computing, Juhuasuan, 1688.com, AliExpress.com, and Alipay.
+Jack Ma was the executive chair of the Alibaba Group, a holding company with nine large subsidiaries: Alibaba.com, Taobao Marketplace, Tmall, eTao, Alibaba Cloud Computing, Juhuasuan, 1688.com, AliExpress.com, and Alipay.
 In November of 2012, the online transaction volume of Alibaba exceeded a trillion yuan.
+In September 2014, the Alibaba Group Holding went IPO.
 Since 2016, Ma is the owner of Château de Sours in Bordeaux, Chateau Guerry in Côtes de Bourg, and Château Perenne in Blaye, Côtes de Bordeaux.

 On 9 January 2017, Ma met with American president Donald Trump in Trump Tower to discuss a potential one million job openings for the coming five years.
 This was the result of Alibaba’s interest in the country.